-Support person present: Yes

-1. My name is GDJ 1969.
+Witness Statement of GDJ Support person present: Yes My name is GDJ I get called GDJ My date of birth is 1969.
 My contact details are known to the Inquiry.

-Life before going into care

-- 2. I lived at an and a barrier with my mum and dad, and a barrier with my mum and dad, and a barrier with my brother and who died earlier last year, my sister and a barrier with a - 4.
+Life before going into care Who died earlier last year, my sister who is five years older than me and my sister who was three years older than me. died when I was about three.
+After we moved to my brother, was born in 1975.
+I started school when I was four years old, after we moved to start earlier.
+I was at Tollcross Primary School.
 Life at home was not so good for me.
-Our house at the second mean mean was sub-standard so we got moved to second second sec - 5.
+Our house at which was a step up but in those days, you didn't have an inside toilet, it was on the landing and you shared it with your neighbour.
+At least it wasn't outside.
 My dad is an alcoholic, always has been.
 My mum had a hard life because of my dad but she took it out on us kids.
 My dad didn't want to take responsibility for anything.
 My dad was a landscape gardener.
-My uncle for anything offered him contracts and he just didn't want the responsibility.
+My uncle offered him contracts and he just didn't want the responsibility.
 He had a chance to go to Australia but he backed out at the last minute because of alcohol.
 My dad did work, no matter how drunk he got the night before he always got up for his work at five in the morning.
 After work, he went to the pub and drank until God knows what time.
 Then he came home and expected his dinner to be there, and if it wasn't that's when you heard all the fighting, shouting and arguing.